Marlborough gem

 The "Marlborough gem" is a carved onyx cameo that depicts an initiation ceremony of Psyche and Eros.
 It is the most famous engraved gem in the extensive and prominent collection both inherited (through a marriage in 1762) and expanded by George Spencer, 4th Duke of Marlborough.
 Since 1899 it has been in the collection of the Boston Museum of Fine Arts, where it is described as a "cameo with the wedding of Cupid and Psyche, or an initiation rite", reflecting the view of its subject generally held until the last century.

+Discovery

+It was discovered in ancient Sentinum and sold in Venice, according to a recently discovered 1572 letter from Costanzo Felici to Ulisse Aldrovandi..

+A 16th century drawing attributed to Pirro Ligorio (b.
+1512/13 - d.
+1583), who served in the court of the Este, shows the cameo (see Maria Elisa Micheli).

 Description and dating

 In the carving, Cupid and Psyche are depicted as veiled putti accompanied by other infants, one of whom holds over their heads a winnowing-fan filled with pomegranates, emblems of bios and fertility.

+The figures are exquisitely carved although only 3/4 inch high, and the details are affectionately portrayed.

-Signed in Greek by the artist Tryphon, it is generally assumed to be a Roman work of the late 1st century B.C. or early 1st century A.D., although its date has been questioned and a case made for a Renaissance origin.
+Signed in Greek by the artist Tryphon, it is considered to be a Roman work of the late 1st century BC or early 1st century AD.